-Pressure cooker hard boiled eggs are a big time saver when you need to make big batches of deviled eggs as party appetizers, too.
+Pressure cooker hard-boiled eggs are a major time saver when you need to make large batches of deviled eggs as a favorite snack or a party appetizer, too.

-Not only can you cook big batches of hard boiled eggs in your Instant Pot.
+Not only can you cook large amounts of eggs in your Instant Pot.
 But you’ll find that the egg shells slip right off when you cook them in a pressure cooker.

 No more tossing out half of your boiled eggs or saving them for egg salad sandwiches when the egg whites stick to the shells.

-1. Place rack in bottom of your Instant Pot pressure cooker.
+1. Place the rack in the bottom of your Instant Pot pressure cooker.

-You can also cook eggs with the pressure cooker steamer rack that came with your Instant Pot.
+You can also cook eggs with the pressure cooker metal trivet or steamer rack that came with your Instant Pot.

 2. Add COLD water.
-If you use hot water, your eggs may crack when you add them.
+If you use hot water, your eggs will crack when you add them.

-3. Layer eggs in a single layer if you’re using the steamer rack.
+3. Layer eggs in a single layer when using the steamer rack.
 Or place them in the egg rack.

-4. Set timer for 5 minutes on the manual, high pressure setting.
+4. Set the timer for 5 minutes on the High-pressure setting.

-6. While the eggs are cooking, prepare your ice bath.
-You do this by placing ice cubes in a large bowl and filling it cold water.
+5. While the eggs are cooking, prepare your ice bath.
+You do this by placing ice cubes in a large bowl and filling it with cold water.

 Of course, the Instant Pot boiled eggs will be super hot, so use tongs to place them into the ice bath.

-Just remember that you shouldn’t leave hard boiled eggs out for more than a couple of hours.
-(Use plastic eggs for the Easter Egg Hunt!)
+Don’t leave pressure cooker eggs out for more than a couple of hours.

 ● 5 minutes quick release